L1nuxOne/ADE-Workbench/README.md

 - Requires host and `git` in PATH.
 - Shows staged/unstaged files and diff for selection.
+- Handles renames/copies and files with both staged & unstaged changes.
 - Read-only; no stage/unstage actions (coming later).

 ## Continuous Integration